LilSpazJoekp/explain-yourself/README.md

     - If 'Mark Safe With Post Score' is enabled, the post will be marked as safe if the post score is above the specified threshold.
 - After the duration set in 'Comment Maximum Age' has passed:
-    - The post will be marked as safe and the comment score will no longer be checked.
+    - The post will be marked as safe, and the comment score will no longer be checked.

 After the post has been marked as safe: